leth02/blog/_posts/2024-09-25-concurrency-in-swift.md

 date: 2024-10-01
 ---
 There are several ways to do concurrency in Swift/Objective-C. This blog post is my attempt to gather all relevant mechanisms and serves as a reference for myself.
 I hope it benefits you as well.
+The choice of concurrency framework should depend on your specific use cases, codebases, etc. Any of the frameworks mentioned here can be used to achieve common concurrency needs.

 ---